SEPTEMBER 20 – NOVEMBER 3, 2019

 The AnT aesthetic is defined, not only by brick, but also by transforming brick into organic forms.
 Scrolls and patterns inform the overall visual flow of the work.
 As part of their rigorous process to assure their work is effective, significant, and engaging with the public who will utilize the space over time, they lovingly and heavily research the history of an area prior to conceptualizing an installation.
 “The concepts of our public artwork revolve around the intention to create a cultural narrative specific to the site and community where the work exists,” they explain.

-They are also looking forward to collaborating with the NCC community to create a permanent installation in our studios.
+They also looked forward to collaborating with the NCC community to create a permanent installation in our studios.
 Coleman sums up their mission by reflecting on the impact and connectivity inherent in art objects that literally shape a space: “I have been fascinated with the role art plays in relation to the viewing public.
 This has motivated me to create sculptures made in parts to imply interdependency and how all things are collections of parts.
 This applies to community.”

 AnT Sculpture and Design Community Workshop